Skip to main content

 Irvine, California and other locations

-• Plant-Focused Nutrition in Patients With Diabetes and Chronic Kidney Disease
+Plant-Focused Nutrition in Patients With Diabetes and Chronic Kidney Disease

-Sorry, not yet accepting patients
+Sorry, accepting new patients by invitation only

 In this pilot clinical trial, the investigators will recruit and randomize 120 patients with diabetes mellitus and chronic kidney disease (CKD/DM) stages 3 to 5 to a patient-centered and flexible Plant-Focused Nutrition in Diabetes (PLAFOND) diet with >2/3 plant-based sources, which will be compared with a standard-of-care CKD diet, which is usually a low-potassium and low-salt diet, over a 6-month period.
 Through this study, the investigators will determine whether the plant-focused diet intervention is feasible for patient adherence, whether this diet is safe by avoiding malnutrition, frailty, and high potassium or glucose blood levels, and whether patient reported outcomes are favorably impacted.